 A number of different financial instruments are available to ensure that RMGC is capable of covering all of the expected closure costs.
-These instruments, which will be held in protected accounts at the Romanian state disposal, include:
+These instruments, which will be held in protected accounts at the Romanian

 - Cash deposit;

 - Trust funds;

 - Letter of credit;

 - Surety bonds;

 - Insurance policy.